rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-deploy.md

 git remote add azure $url
 ```

 Push the sample to Azure using the new remote.
 Enter the password for the deployment credential you set up when prompted.
-App Service will build and deploy the app in the local repo.
+App Service will deploy the app from code in the local repo.

 ```bash
 git push azure master